pevey/medusa-plugins/packages/sveltekit-sdk/README.md

 ### The `sid` cookie rename

-On login this library establishes a Medusa backend session and re-issues it to your storefront under a **neutral cookie name** (default `sid`) instead of Medusa's `connect.sid`.
+On login, this library establishes a Medusa backend session and re-issues it to your storefront under a **neutral cookie name** (default `sid`) instead of Medusa's`connect.sid`.
 Two reasons: it makes it less obvious your backend is Medusa (a small hurdle against broad vulnerability scanning), and a distinct name tells you at a glance, while debugging, that _your storefront_ set the cookie.
 Both names are configurable.

 ## Usage